sauravpradhan/AnySound2BT/README.md

 ->Sound should be routed to the BT device.

-->Please report an github issue if any device is not able to route audio to BT.
+->Please report an github issue if any device is not able to route audio to BT.(Recently found a crash on connecting to Logitech X300 , if anybody finds it please please attach logs!)

 #APK Link
 You can directly test the APK from the below link: